tristanlatr/WPWatcher/README.md

                 "--enumerate", "t,p,tt,cb,dbe,u,m"]
 ```
 #### False positive strings
 You can use this to ignore some warnmings or alerts.
-False positives will still be processed as infos: Use with care !
+False positives will still be processed as infos: Use with care.
 Must be a valid Json string
 ```ini
 false_positive_strings=["You can get a free API token with 50 daily requests by registering at https://wpvulndb.com/users/sign_up"]